-Georgia Performance Standards: SS8E2, L6-8WHST7, L6-8WHST8, L6-8WHST9
+Georgia Standards of Excellence: SS8E2, L6-8WHST7, L6-8WHST8, L6-8WHST9

 Now that you have learned a little bit about Georgia Power, it is time to dig deeper.
 There is so much more to discover about Georgia Power and its impact on the Georgia's economy.
 Use the research prompts below to learn more and report back to your class.